Cherry Springs Dark Sky Association

 The Friends of Ryerson Station State Park exists to promote the educational, recreational, cultural, and historical aspects of the park; to improve the park through volunteer opportunities; and to reconnect individuals and families with the outdoors.

-Friends of Shawnee is a local chapter of the Pennsylvania Parks and Forest Foundation, the official 501(c)(3) non-profit partner of Pennsylvania’s State Parks and State Forests.
-The Friends of Shawnee supports the PPFF mission locally by developing and/or supporting programs and events that celebrate Shawnee State Park.
-We hope to encourage more people to use this wonderful local resource.
+Friends of Shawnee & Blue Knob is a local chapter of the Pennsylvania Parks and Forest Foundation, the official 501(c)(3) non-profit partner of Pennsylvania’s State Parks and State Forests.
+The Friends of Shawnee & Blue Knob supports the PPFF mission locally by developing and/or supporting programs and events that celebrate the two parks of the Shawnee State Park Complex.
+We hope to encourage more people to use these wonderful local resources.

 Friends of State Line Serpentine Barrens